heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 The default behavior of a kubelet is to fail to start if swap memory is detected on a node.
 This means that swap should either be disabled or tolerated by kubelet.

 - To tolerate swap, add `failSwapOn: false` to kubelet configuration or as a command line argument.
 Note: even if `failSwapOn: false` is provided, workloads wouldn't have swap access by default.
 This can be changed by setting a `swapBehavior`, again in the kubelet configuration file.
 To use swap, set a `swapBehavior` other than the default `NoSwap` setting.
-See [Swap memory management](https://kubernetes.io/docs/concepts/architecture/nodes/#swap-memory) for more details.
+See [](https://kubernetes.io/docs/concepts/architecture/nodes/#swap-memory) for more details.
 - To disable swap, `sudo swapoff -a` can be used to disable swapping temporarily.
 To make this change persistent across reboots, make sure swap is disabled in config files like `/etc/fstab`, `systemd.swap`, depending how it was configured on your system.

 ## Installing a container runtime[](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-runtime)

-To run containers in Pods, Kubernetes uses a [Container Runtime](container%20runtime.md).
+To run containers in Pods, Kubernetes uses a [Container Runtime](Container%20Runtime.md).

-By default, Kubernetes uses the [Container Runtime Interface](https://kubernetes.io/docs/concepts/architecture/#container-runtime) (CRI) to interface with your chosen container runtime.
+By default, Kubernetes uses the [](https://kubernetes.io/docs/concepts/architecture/#container-runtime) (CRI) to interface with your chosen container runtime.

 If you don't specify a runtime, kubeadm automatically tries to detect an installed container runtime by scanning through a list of known endpoints.